-You have a long experience in various UN agencies, in particular in the International Labour Organisation (ILO), the UN Children’s Fund (UNICEF) and the UN Department of economic and Social Affairs (UNDESA), how should we in your view rethink of our conceptual understanding of human development considering the great changes we see in the world today?
+You have long experience at various UN agencies, in particular the ILO, UNICEF and UNDESA.
+How should we, in your view, rethink our conceptual understanding of human development, considering the great changes we see in the world today?

 The COVID-19 crisis is an unprecedented crisis that leaves governments with many challenges.
-While I understand the intellectual drive to advance definitions, to polish with minor improvements here and there, I believe it is not the right moment.
+While I understand the intellectual drive to advance definitions and polish them with minor improvements here and there, I believe this is not the right moment.

-Now is the time to think on the big the big picture.
-The world never recovered from the 2008 Financial Crisis and the majority of governments in both the North and the South have been undergoing austerity cuts for a decade.
-Now the COVID-19 crises is creating a new social and economic crisis on top of the existing crisis.
-Countries are getting massively indebted and we already see major fiscal deficits, necessary to palliate human tragedy.
-But sooner rather than later – in the next months – there will be pressures to correct these fiscal deficits and service debt, leaving national budgets very small.
+Now is the time to think about the big picture.
+The world never recovered from the 2008 financial crisis and the majority of governments in both the North and the South have been undergoing austerity cuts for a decade.
+COVID-19 is creating a new social and economic crisis on top of the existing crisis.
+Countries are becoming massively indebted and we already see major fiscal deficits, necessary to palliate human tragedy.
+But sooner rather than later – in the next months – there will be pressures to correct these fiscal deficits and service the debts incurred, leaving us with very reduced national budgets.
 To me this is a bad context for rearticulating human development.

-The human development concept came out in the 1980s, at the time of the Third World external debt crisis.
-Many developing countries implemented dramatic austerity cuts to service external debt.
-The 1980s were the so-called “lost decade of development,” a title also well earned by the 1990s.
-The solution to external debt came to be known as the “Washington Consensus,” a formula that proposed structural adjustments requiring drastic cuts in public expenditures, privatization of public assets and services, and a focus on economic growth accompanied by a few minimal palliative targeted safety nets.
-Many have questioned whether paying loans, promoting economic growth and downsizing the state should be the main development priorities.
-As President Julius Nyerere from Tanzania demanded publicly, “Must we starve our children to pay our debts?”
-Critics argue that structural programs’ primary purposes were to protect banks and investors from developed countries, at huge social costs.
+The human development concept was conceptualized in the 1980s, at the time of the external debt crisis in the Third World.
+Many low-income countries implemented dramatic austerity cuts to service external debt.
+This solution came to be known as the ‘Washington Consensus’, a formula that proposed structural adjustments requiring drastic cuts in public expenditure, privatization of public assets and services, and a focus on economic growth accompanied by a few minimal, palliative, targeted safety nets.
+Many have questioned whether paying loans, promoting economic growth and downsizing the state should be the main priorities of development.
+As President Julius Nyerere of Tanzania demanded publicly, ‘Must we starve our children to pay our debts?’
+Critics argue that the primary purpose of structural adjustments was to protect banks and investors in high-income countries at huge social cost in low-income countries.
+The 1980s were the so-called ‘lost decade of development’, a title also well earned by the 1990s.
 Poverty, infant mortality and other social indicators worsened.
-Is in this context that the concept of human development was created, to ensure necessary investments in education, health, social protection, water supply and others.
+It was in this context that the concept of human development was created, to ensure necessary investments in education, health, social protection, water supply and others.

-Now it is going to be worse.
-The levels of external debt have reached unprecedented historical levels.
-We know the orthodox way in which organisations like the International Monetary Fund (IMF) and other international financial organisations tend to solve debt and fiscal deficits.
-They do so with adjustment programs, major austerity cuts, privatizations or expensive private–public partnerships (PPPs), and so forth.
-To me, this means that fine-tuning the concept of human development with small additions is not going to do the work.
+The situation is worse now.
+Levels of external debt have reached unprecedented historical levels.
+We know the orthodox way in which institutions like the International Monetary Fund (IMF) and other international financial organizations tend to solve debt and fiscal deficits.
+They do so with adjustment programmes, major austerity cuts, privatizations or expensive private–public partnerships (PPPs), and so forth.
+To me, this means that fine-tuning the concept of human development is not enough.

 Rather, now is the time to solidly make the case for human development, as agreed by governments at the UN for decades.
 The magnitude of the depression that looms should be taken very seriously.
-A Great Depression requires a New Deal mind set.
-We need not only protect human development expenditures in their current levels, but to ensure that governments invest in universal education, universal health, universal social protection and others, in accordance with human rights, the SDGs, and other international commitments, advancing human development.
+A Great Depression requires a New Deal mindset.
+We need to not only protect human development expenditures at their current levels, but to ensure that governments invest in universal education, universal health and universal social protection in accordance with human rights, the Sustainable Development Goals (SDGs), and other international commitments, advancing human development.

 What are the biggest challenges and threats to that core of human development?

-In the current context, the main challenge is going to be financing, there is a tsunami of austerity cuts in the horizon.
-To me, this means this is not a good moment to come up with an intellectual exercise to polish and improve the definition of human development adding small things, in as much as it may be correct.
-In front of a tsunami, what we need to do is to urgently safeguard and advance the core of human development, universal education, universal health and universal social protection, and the other dimensions of human development as we understand it today.
+In the current context, the main challenge is going to be financing – there is a tsunami of austerity cuts on the horizon.
+This means this is not a good moment to come up with an intellectual exercise to polish and improve the definition of human development, even though this may be moving in the right direction.
+Faced by this tsunami, what we need to do is to urgently safeguard and advance the core of human development, universal education, universal health and universal social protection, and the other dimensions of human development as we understand it today.

-You say the urgency today is not a rearticulating of human development but to protect and advance the core elements of our current understanding.
-How can we communicate better to policy and decision makers this urgency?
+You say the urgency today is not to rearticulate human development but to protect and advance the core elements of our current understanding.
+How can we communicate this urgency better to policy-makers and decision-makers?

 Crises are always a big opportunity for transformation.
-I suggest what we need to look at this opportunity for transformation from a human development lense, as a collective goal.
+I suggest that we need to look at this opportunity for transformation from a human development lens, as a collective goal.
 What is at stake is the survival of the planet.

 We have had major agreements put forward by countries at the UN in the last decades, and most of those are based on human rights principles.
-What we need is to ensure the priority and the importance of those human rights is made clear at all decision levels and financial support follows those commitments.
+What we need is to ensure that the priority of those human rights is made clear at all decision levels and that financial support follows those commitments.

-Lastly, we need to show how austerity cuts have been detrimental for human development.
-It is not that governments oppose to human development or human rights, rather, the problem is that they face multiple pressing priorities while they have very limited budgets.
+Lastly, we need to show how austerity cuts have been detrimental to human development.
+It is not that governments are opposed to human development or human rights.
+Rather, the problem is that they face multiple pressing priorities while they have very limited budgets.
 These very limited resources result in poor social outcomes.

-Human rights are enshrined in the constitutions of most developing countries.
-Even authoritarian governments have been calling to respect human rights.
-But their importance is undermined by the pressures coming from austerity cuts, reducing fiscal deficits and servicing debt.
+Human rights are enshrined in the constitutions of most low-income countries.
+Even authoritarian governments call for the respecting of human rights.
+But their importance is undermined by the pressures coming from austerity cuts, fiscal deficits and debt servicing.

 There are a number of reasons why governments support human development and human rights.
-The first one is social; every country wants healthy, educated and prosperous citizens.
-But there are also important economic arguments, human development boosts productivity, additionally rising people’s incomes generates domestic demand and consumption.
-Thus human development may not only alleviate human suffering, a goal in itself, but also has a primary role to sustain growth.
-And third, there are important political arguments, all governments aim to be re-elected and providing citizens with their rights demonstrates the well-functioning of any administration.
+The first one is social: every country wants healthy, educated and prosperous citizens.
+But there are also important economic arguments.
+Human development boosts productivity, and raising people’s incomes generates domestic demand and consumption.
+Thus human development not only alleviates human suffering, a goal in itself, but also has a primary role in sustaining growth.
+Thirdly, there are important political arguments – all governments aim to be re-elected and granting citizens their rights demonstrates that the administration is functioning well.

 These arguments are very important to fight the renewed Washington Consensus and pressures to implement austerity cuts.
 At stake is the world’s survival.

-One of the big changes from the emergence of the concept of human development versus the emergence of the SDGs is that the concept of development no longer applies to developing countries but also advanced economies.
-How can we make this more visible and thus ensure stronger commitments for the protection and advanced of human development for all?
+One of the big changes since the emergence of the concept of human development and the emergence of the SDGs is that this no longer applies only to low-income countries but also to advanced economies.
+How can we make this more visible and thus ensure stronger commitments for the protection and advance of human development for all?

-Further, the COVID-19 crisis has evidenced that some Southern countries have done better than Northern countries; so indeed, there are lessons to be learnt.
+Further, the COVID-19 crisis has demonstrated that some Southern countries have done better than Northern countries; so indeed, there are lessons to be learnt.

-You have a strong background on social protection.
+You have a strong background in social protection.
 Can you elaborate on social protection and human development?

-Thanks for asking this question.
-Social protection is part of human development, however, it is not part of the Human Development Index (HDI), which remains a high-level tool to compare countries.
+Social protection is part of human development.
+However, it is not part of the Human Development Index (HDI), which remains a high-level tool to compare countries.

-Now, what it is very important is to avoid an HDI indicator based on the Washington Consensus notion of minimal safety nets only targeted to the poor; this is a concept based on keeping social expenditures cheap and contained.
+Now, what is very important is to avoid an HDI indicator based on the Washington Consensus notion of minimal safety nets only targeting the poor; this is a concept based on keeping social expenditure cheap and contained.
 This would be a disservice to human rights and to all the conventions and recommendations signed by all governments, workers and employers of the world.
-Social protection is not only about minimal safety nets targeted to the poorest; this is its minimal expression.
-Social protection includes child benefits, pensions for older persons, and benefits for people of working age in case of maternity, disability, work injury or for those without jobs.
-So you understand me, everybody needs an adequate pension when becoming old, it should not be just a hand-out for the poor.
+Social protection is not only about minimal safety nets targeting the poorest; this is its minimal expression.
+Social protection includes child benefits, pensions for older persons, and benefits for people of working age in case of maternity, disability, work injury or unemployment.
+So you understand me, everybody needs an adequate pension when they become old, it should not be just a hand-out for the poor.

-So if social protection was to be incorporated into the HDI and HDR, it should be in accordance with UN principles agreed by al countries, and in collaboration with ILO that is the custodian of the social protection SDG 1.3. and has all the necessary data collected from countries in the World Social Protection Report.
+So if social protection were to be incorporated into the HDI and HDR, it should be in accordance with UN principles agreed by all countries, and in collaboration with the ILO, which is the custodian of the social protection SDG 1.3. and has all the necessary data, collected from countries in the World Social Protection Report.

-Thus, you argue for coordinated work across the different UN organisations to ensure the protection and advancement of human development and its human rights.
-Can you give us some closing thoughts?
+Thus you argue for coordinated work across the different UN organizations to ensure the protection and advancement of human development and human rights.
+Do you have any closing thoughts?

 Indeed, the concept of human development is supported by all UN agencies.
 The COVID-19 pandemic has evidenced the weak state of overburdened, underfunded and understaffed health systems.
-Like health, years of austerity reforms in the majority of countries have undermined the other areas of human development.
+As in health, years of austerity reforms in the majority of countries have undermined other areas of human development.

 Isabel Ortiz is Director of the Global Social Justice Program at Joseph Stiglitz’s Initiative for Policy Dialogue, based at Columbia University.
-In 2013-2019, she was the Director of the Social Protection Department at the United Nations’ International Labour Organization (ILO).
-Earlier, she was Associate Director of Policy and Strategy for UNICEF (2009–2012) and Senior Advisor at the Department of Economic and Social Affairs of the United Nations (2005–2009).
-Isabel Ortiz has worked in more than 50 countries in all world regions, providing advisory services to governments and engaging in high level initiatives at the United Nations, G20, BRICS, African Union and UNASUR, among others.
-Additionally, she actively supports policy advocacy work of civil society organizations.
+She was previously the Director of the Social Protection Department at the International Labour Organization (ILO), Associate Director of Policy and Strategy for UNICEF (2009–2012) and Senior Advisor at the Department of Economic and Social Affairs of the United Nations (2005–2009).
+Along with providing advisory services to governments and engaging in high-level initiatives at the United Nations, G20, BRICS, African Union and UNASUR, she actively supports the policy advocacy work of civil society organizations.